Skip to main content

 • monetization

-The monetization strategy of the game has been criticized as a cash grab, with early microtransactions introduced without addressing the game's functionality or offering item transfer from the original.
-Players feel that the focus on monetization detracts from the overall experience, making it a disappointing sequel.
+The monetization strategy of the game has been criticized as a cash grab, with early microtransactions introduced before the game even functions properly.
+Players express disappointment over the lack of item transfer from the original game and the implementation of a battle pass, which detracts from the overall experience.

 • “Instead of building upon the strengths of the original game, it feels like a lazy cash grab - a pale imitation of its former self.”